 Cushing’s syndrome can therefore be caused by a variety of problems.
-The adrenal gland may itself be producing too much cortisol, or the gland could be being stimulated by excess ACTH or CRH production which in turn causes the adrenals to produce too much cortisol.
+The adrenal gland may itself be producing too much cortisol, or the gland could be being stimulated by excess ACTH which in turn causes the adrenals to produce too much cortisol.
 This may be due to problems with the pituitary gland itself but may also be caused by tumours outside these areas producing large amounts of CRH or ACTH.
-Finally, Cushing’s syndrome can also be caused by a patient taking too much of a synthetic glucocorticoid (a steroid like cortisol e.g. prednisolone) for another clinical condition.
+Finally, Cushing’s syndrome can also be caused by a patient taking too much of a synthetic glucocorticoid (a steroid like cortisol e.g. prednisolone, dexamethasone) for another clinical condition.
 This is the most common cause of Cushing’s syndrome.

 As there are several possible causes of Cushing’s syndrome, for simplicity it is easier to divide them into those caused by excess ACTH production and those without.